Punkreas

-Punkreas is one of the most famous punk bands in Italy.
-They were founded in Parabiago, Milan, in 1989.
+Punkreas is an Italian punk band formed in Parabiago, Milan, in 1989.

-In more than twenty years of activity (with many concerts) Punkreas had only one lineup change, while recording an album every two years.
+In more than twenty years of activity Punkreas had only one lineup change, while recording an album every two years.
 The current band members are Cippa (voice), Flaco (electric guitar), Paletta (electric bass), Noyse (electric guitar), who substituted Claudio since the demo tape Isterico and Gagno (drums), who substituted Mastino since the record Falso.

-Recently, ska has been increasingly integrated into the band's music, creating a more complex sound.

 History

 In December 1990, Punkreas released the demo Isterico, their self-made debut record, containing the single "Il vicino", that quickly became a success and the flagship song of Italian ska core.
-Many live shows followed Isterico and in 1992 United Rumors of Punkreas was published, excellent forebear of Paranoia e Potere, maybe the band's best record.
+Many live shows followed Isterico and in 1992 United Rumors of Punkreas was published, the excellent forebear of Paranoia e Potere, maybe the band's best record.